Apollo-Level2-Web-Dev/L2-B2-Assignment-8-Full-stack/1-Lost-and-Found-System.md

 This endpoint allows authenticated users to create a new category for found items.

 ### **4. Report a Found Item**
+Creates a Found Item using the user's details extracted from the authorization token.
 - **Endpoint:** **`POST /api/found-items`**
 - **Request Headers:**
     - `Authorization: <JWT_TOKEN>`